Mark Andrew Bartosic: Priesthood

 On May 21, 1994, Bartosic was ordained to the priesthood for the Archdiocese of Chicago at Holy Name Cathedral in Chicago by Cardinal Joseph Bernardin.

 After his ordination, the archdiocese assigned Bartosic as associate pastor for St. Agnes of Bohemia Parish in Chicago.
 In 2001, he was named pastor of St. Frances of Rome Parish in Cicero, Illinois, serving there for 15 years.
 Bartosic assumed the additional pastoral duties at Our Lady of Charity Parish in Cicero in 2009.
 In 2016, Cardinal Blase Cupich appointed Bartosic as director of the Kolbe House Jail Ministry in Chicago as well as the pastor of Assumption Blessed Virgin Mary Parish in Chicago.

 Auxiliary Bishop of Chicago

 Pope Francis appointed Bartosic as auxiliary bishop of Chicago and titular bishop of Naratcata on July 3, 2018.
 He was consecrated at Holy Name Cathedral on September 17, 2018, by Cupich, with Auxiliary Bishops Francis J. Kane, and George J. Rassas serving as co-consecrators.

 On September 22, 2018, Cupich suspended Reverend Paul Kalchik, pastor of Resurrection Parish in Chicago, after receiving complaints from parishioners.
 Ten days earlier, Kalchik had held an exorcism at the church, followed by the burning of a rainbow flag on the church grounds.
-Bartosic met with Kalchik at the parish and told him he had to leave his residence or be arrested for trespassing.
+Bartosic met with Kalchik at the parish and told him he had to leave his residence immediately or be arrested for trespassing.
 Since Kalchik was just getting ready to officiate a wedding, Bartosic took his place.

 Bartosic is currently going around church parishes in the Chicago area holding masses and special occasions.